Can Ketamine Overcome Depression? The Answer Might Surprise You

 While some people experience profound depression relief from their first therapeutic dose of ketamine, research suggests that its antidepressant effect increases over time, with more trial participants showing improvements in symptoms after each treatment.
 Research focusing on patients suffering from suicidal ideation has shown a similar cumulative effect, with one trial finding 69% of participants had complete alleviation from these symptoms after six treatments.

 Dr. Vando, says they’ve had similar levels of success at Mindbloom, with over 85% of clients experiencing depression or anxiety seeing a reduction in symptoms after only four sessions, adding that “clients report a greater sense of meaning and purpose, and improvements in their general mental health after those first four sessions.”
+If you’re interested in working with Mindbloom, use code “thirdwaveishere” to receive $50 off services.

 If you want to find out more about how to “use Ketamine for depression, anxiety, and mental illness” check out our podcast interview with Craig Heacock where we talk about Staunching Spiritual Wounds: New Hope Through New Modalities or Click here to read the transcript